-In January 2021, we announced that a Type C guidance meeting with the FDA was conducted in September 2020.
-The results of that guidance meeting provided Cellectar with an agreed upon path for conducting the CLOVER-WaM study; a single arm, pivotal study in WM patients that have received standard of care first line therapy and either failed or had a suboptimal response to BTKi therapy.
-We believe this design is in alignment with the feedback received from the FDA during the guidance meeting held in September 2020.
-The FDA agreed with the dose to be tested, our proposal for a safety and futility assessment to be conducted on the first 10 patients, the endpoint to be assessed, the statistical analysis plan and study size of 50 patients, and requested that we submit a revised protocol.
-Based upon this agreement, a revised protocol was submitted and the pivotal study was initiated.
+In January 2021, we announced that we participated in a Type C guidance meeting with the FDA in September 2020.
+The results of that guidance meeting provided Cellectar with an agreed upon path for conducting the CLOVER-WaM study; a single arm, pivotal study in WM patients that have received and relapsed or were refractory to two prior lines of therapy including failed or had a suboptimal response to BTKi therapy.
 WM is a rare, indolent and incurable form of non-Hodgkin's lymphoma (NHL) that is composed of a patient population in need of new and better treatment options.

 The study is expected to enroll 50 WM patients who have received at least two prior lines of therapy, failed both lines of therapy including having failed or had a suboptimal response to a BTKi (i.e. ibrutinib).
 Patients in the trial will receive up to 4-doses of iopofosine over two cycles (cycle one days 1, 15, and cycle two days 57, 71) with each dose administered as a 15mCi/m2 infusion.
 The primary endpoint of the trial is major response rate (MRR) as defined as a partial response (a minimum of a 50% reduction in IgM) or better in patients that receive a minimum total body dose (TBD) of 60 mCi with secondary endpoints of treatment free survival (treatment free remission), duration of response and progression free survival.
-In April 2022, we announced that an independent data monitoring committee (DMC) performed an interim safety and futility evaluation on the first 10 patients enrolled and unanimously recommended continuation of the trial as planned.
+An independent data monitoring committee (IDMC) performed an interim safety and futility evaluation on the first 10 patients enrolled.
+If three of the 10 patients experience a Clinically Significant Toxicity (CST) then the dose would have been reduced to 12.5 mCi/m2.
+We believe this design is aligned with the feedback received from the FDA during the guidance meeting held in September 2020.
+The FDA accepted the dose to be tested, our proposal for a safety and futility assessment to be conducted on the first 10 patients, the endpoint to be assessed, the statistical analysis plan and study size of 50 patients.
+Based upon this agreement the pivotal study was initiated.
+The interim futility and safety assessment occurred in 2022 and iDMC determined the study exceeded the futility threshold and that the CST threshold was not met therefore the study should continue to enroll with no change to the dosing regimen.